aws/aws-pdk/docs/content/getting_started/your_first_aws_pdk_project.md

 At this point, your monorepo project doesn't do anything because the `projenrc` file only defines the monorepo itself and no other sub-projects which isn't useful.
 Let's make things more interesting and add a Type-Safe API.

-The Type-Safe API construct is available within the `aws-pdk` library which is installed by default, so there is no need to install another library.
+The Type-Safe API construct is available within the AWS PDK library which is installed by default, so there is no need to install another library.
 We can define the Type-Safe API within the `projenrc` file as follows:

 === "TYPESCRIPT"

     ```ts
-    import { MonorepoTsProject } from "aws-pdk/monorepo";
+    import { MonorepoTsProject } from "@aws/pdk/monorepo";
     import {
         DocumentationFormat,
         Language,
         Library,
         ModelLanguage,
         TypeSafeApiProject,
-    } from "aws-pdk/type-safe-api";
+    } from "@aws/pdk/type-safe-api";
     import { javascript } from "projen";

     // rename variable to monorepo for better readability
     const monorepo = new MonorepoTsProject({
-        devDeps: ["aws-pdk"],
         name: "my-project",
         packageManager: javascript.NodePackageManager.PNPM,
         projenrcTs: true,